TomasRiker/blocks-5/Blocks5/readme.txt

 Changelog
 =========
+1.1.2 ... - Joystick hats can now be used to play the game.

+          - Recompiled all libraries with Visual C++ 2013.

 1.1.1 ... - The default key for screenshots is now F11.

           - Added default secondary keys for some actions.